WHAT IF YOUR CAR ACCIDENT INJURIES DON’T APPEAR IMMEDIATELY?

 The most important thing to do after an accident is to pay a visit to a doctor’s office and have yourself checked for injury, even if none is apparent, or you don’t feel any pain.
 The best person to determine whether or not you have sustained any serious injuries during the accident will be your doctor.
 In addition, your doctor will also be able to provide advice on keeping the symptoms of possible injuries under close observation, and under what circumstances you should report in for additional check-ups.
 Visiting a doctor immediately following the accident will also prevent any claim adjuster from arguing that you weren’t injured enough to seek out medical treatment.

 Not all injuries are apparent immediately following an accident.
 It’s important to visit a doctor as soon as possible to make sure there are no serious issues that you’re not aware of.
 In addition, it’s also important to speak with an attorney before signing any agreement with the other party’s insurance agency.
 Thomas Pyles can help you with your personal injury case.
-Use the below form to set up a free consultation today.
+Click Here to set up a consultation today.